Khushipitroda/Grid_Follow/README.md

-# 1_Grid_Follow
+# 1. GridFollow Scannig

-1. Grid Follow program for scanning the grid and storing in EEPROM
+Grid Follow program for scanning the grid and storing in EEPROM

+The following code is a grid scanning algorithm written in C++ to make it convenient for testing.
+Not finalized.